What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 From the music to the food to the colorful architecture, it’s impossible not to be touched by Latin American culture.

-But Miami’s connection to Latin America isn’t just surface-level; it runs deep, so it’s no surprise that Latin culture plays a huge role in Miami’s identity.
+But the city’s connection to Latin America isn’t just surface-level; it runs deep, so it’s no surprise that Latin culture plays a huge role in the city’s identity.

 But what does that mean for travelers?